Eskdale, Cumbria: Literature

 In a note to her poetical illustration (Fisher's Drawing Room Scrap Book, 1836) to a painting by G. Pickering, Letitia Elizabeth Landon remarks on the hospitality of the 'estatesmen' of this district.

 Eskdale and Rafnglass (modern Ravenglass) feature in Rosemary Sutcliff's final novel Sword Song, set in the 9th century and published posthumously in 1997.

 Demography

 At the 2021 census, the parish had a population of 249.
 The population had been 264 in 2001, and 304 in 2011.

+Transport

+As of March 2026 the parish has no bus or train routes serving it.